Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 * Which political movement do you most adhere to (extreme left, green, left, liberal, right, extreme right)?

-Intuitively, it is easy to understand that each question, individually, defines categories of people through the response modalities chosen.
+Intuitively, it is easy to understand that each question, individually, defines categories of participants through the response modalities they have chosen.

+Let's now have a look at our data.
 Import the data in an R object named *GMO*, then apply the `summary()` function to the *GMO* object.

 <codeblock id="02_01">
 </codeblock>